-- the Police Report of Death to a Coroner (Form 1), which includes a narrative giving a summary of the circumstances surrounding the death
+- the Police Report of Death to a Coroner (Form 1), which includes a summary of the circumstances of the death

 - autopsy and toxicology reports

-- the coroner's findings and comments.
+- the coroner's findings and comments.4

-For the major categories of reportable deaths, which include deaths from external causes and Sudden Unexpected Deaths in Infancy (SUDI), coronial information is reviewed with a view to identifying key risk factors.
+The information included within these documents allows the QFCC to identify risk factors for all external cause deaths as well as for sudden unexpected deaths in infancy (SUDI), coronial information is reviewed with a view to identifying key risk factors.

-Of the 410 deaths of children and young people registered in 2021-22, 41% were reportable under the Coroners Act 2003 (169 deaths).
-At the time of reporting, coronial findings had been finalised for 19% (32 deaths) of reportable deaths.
-Autopsy and preliminary examination reports, where internal and/or external autopsies were performed, were provided in 27 of the 32 finalised cases and in 33 of the 137 cases where coronial findings were still outstanding.
+Of the 446 deaths of children and young people registered in 2022-23, 35% (157 deaths) were reportable under the Coroners Act 2003.
+At the time of reporting, coronial findings had been finalised for 22% (34 deaths) of reportable deaths.
+Autopsy and preliminary examination reports, where internal and/or external autopsies were performed, were provided in 26 of the 34 finalised cases and in 51 of the 123 cases where coronial findings were still outstanding.